Underwater Strobes & flashes

 • Inon Z240 - Outstanding strobe, small, powerful, great for compacts or dSLRs.
 See my Inon Z240 review.

-Inon S-TTL, also known as "optical" TTL, will allow you to shoot TTL without using a TTL converter, as long as the camera has it's internal flash firing, and the strobe can "see" the flash fire via a fiber optic cable.
+Sea & Sea's TTL, and Inon's S-TTL, also known as "optical" TTL, will allow you to shoot TTL without using a TTL converter, as long as the camera has it's internal flash firing, and the strobe can "see" the flash fire via a fiber optic cable.
 The strobe will mimic the camera's preflash.
 This type of TTL is becoming very popular in compact cameras, and is even spreading to dSLR's where the housing allows the internal flash to "pop up".
-Supposedly Sea & Sea has implemented something similar in it's YS-110a strobe, and YS-01 strobe, I'm still waiting to try one out.

 Subtronic Strobes